 Monitor Audio engineers and manufactures its own drivers in-house.
 Again, there are only a handful of loudspeaker makers who have the capabilities and resources to carry that through.
 Monitor Audio has employed advanced ceramic and aluminium composites for some time, refined through the current MPD III and HDT technologies which have been derived directly from the company’s revolutionary Hyphn flagship loudspeakers.

 The Gold 100 G6 features a 3rd generation MPD III (Micro Pleated Diaphragm) foil tweeter as employed across the rest of the Gold line.
-The tweeter works in tandem with a 76 mm (3 inches) midrange driver featuring a HDT cone (Hexagonal Diaphragm Technology), which is constructed from a Nomex honeycomb layer sandwiched between aluminium and carbon fibre “skins”.
+The tweeter works in tandem with a 76 mm (3 inches) midrange driver featuring a HDT cone (Hexagonal Diaphragm Technology), which is constructed from a single layer of the company’s C-CAM tech.
 The cone’s hexagonal pattern is said to “disrupt symmetries”, shifting cone response breakup anomalies upwards outside the crossover point.
 The tweeter and midrange drivers are mounted onto a steel ‘mid-pod enclosure’ with a bespoke die-cast aluminium baffle.

 HDT and C-CAM cone technologies are employed on the 203 mm (8 inch) woofer.
 C-CAM is a Ceramic-Coated Aluminium/Magnesium driver architecture which is said to be superbly stiff, yet lightweight, making for an efficient driver.
 The material composite was originally developed for jet engine componentry in the aerospace industry.
 The driver’s roll surround and spider design has been optimised with Finite Element Analysis (FEA) software.
 The woofer features a powerful magnet motor system, extended voice coil, and a lightweight aluminium chassis.
 An attractive anodised machined aluminium trim ring around the woofer hides any mounting bolts or screws.